KHOSROW-II/torVPN/README.md

 - The WinTUN adapter may not be visible until TorVPN has started once
 - Check adapter name in Device Manager

+### bootstrap time out

+- If the bootstrap process timed out, just rerun the project because the process is saved.

 ### Routes not removed after crash

 **Windows:**